filesender/filesender/docs/v2.0/install/index.md

 /opt/filesender/language/en_AU/help_text.html.php.local.php

-# Step 11 - Start using FileSender
+# Step 12 - Start using FileSender

 Visit the URL to your FileSender instance.

 	https://<your site>/filesender/

+If you get an error you might like to check your php log files /var/log/php-fpm and apache logs, then the filesender logs at /opt/filesender/filesender/log.

 * **NOTE**: If you want your site to be available on `https://<your site>/`, without the /filesender, set `DocumentRoot /opt/filesender/filesender/www` in Apache and remember to update your `$config['site_url']` accordingly.